 Research is lacking on the effectiveness of calendula for eczema.
 But, people claim it helps.
-Calendula cream is available over the counter at many pharmacies and natural health stores.
+Calendula cream is available over the counter.
+You can get some here.

 The practice of acupuncture uses fine needles inserted at specific points in the body to alter the flow of energy.
-Although more study is needed, research is encouraging that acupuncture may bring eczema relief.
+Although more research is needed, some believe that acupuncture may bring itch relief.

-Acupressure is like acupuncture, except it uses the fingers and hands to apply pressure instead of needles.
-Preliminary research has shown acupressure relieves eczema-related itchy skin.
+Acupressure is similar to acupuncture, except it uses the fingers and hands to apply pressure instead of needles. has shown acupressure might relieve eczema-related itchy skin.

 Stress is a common eczema trigger.
 Although it’s unclear exactly why, it’s believed that stress plays a role in developing inflammation.
 Learning to cope with stressful situations using relaxation techniques may help reduce eczema flare-ups.

 If you live with eczema, it’s important to avoid anything that may irritate or dry your skin and cause a flare, including: